Akash671/software/whetherApp/README.md

 <br>
 ![image](https://github.com/Akash671/software/blob/main/weatherApp/appImage1.jpg)
 <br>
-# Enter city name and country name and click on whether button
+# Enter city name and country name and click on weather button
 # After you can see the details of weather on screen

 image